phillipSloan/ComputationalLogic/Readme.md

 sentence1(C) --> determiner(N,M1,M2,C),noun(N,M1),verb_phrase(N,M2).
 sentence1([(H:-not(B))]) --> determiner(N,M1,M2,[(H:-B)]),noun(N,M1),verb_phrase(N,not(M2)).
 ```
-This implements a special case where, if the verb phrase is negative, we pass the negative rule but apply the determiner of the positive case.
+This implements a special case where, if the verb phrase is negative, we pass the negative rule but borrow the determiner of the positive case.
 The modification is more straight forward for proper nouns:
 ```
 sentence1([(L:-true)]) --> proper_noun(N,X),verb_phrase(N,X=>L).
 sentence1([(not(L):-true)]) --> proper_noun(N,X),verb_phrase(N,not(X=>L)).
 ```

-Here we have only dealt with the singular case, so phrases like "All teachers are not happy" aren't currently handled by Prolog - this can be replaced with "Every teacher is not happy" so we will not attempt to extend the grammar for the purposes of this demonstration.
+Here we have only dealt with the singular case, so negated phrases like "All teachers are not happy" aren't currently handled by Prolog - this can be replaced with "Every teacher is not happy" so we will not attempt to extend the grammar for the purposes of this demonstration.

 Finally, we need to extend the question interpreter to understand "not" within a query:
 ```